 To avoid ambiguity and confusion that could lead to delays, misunderstandings, and scope creep, construction drawings should be concise and coordinated.
 This requires having a formal review of each drawing to ensure that they are complete and coordinated.
 To ensure a comprehensive review, detailed checklists based on best practices and experience should be created for each project discipline and category.
 Those include roads, external works, structural, architectural, mechanical, HVAC, electricity, fire alarm, BMS, and audiovisual among others.

-Using Project Management Information System (PMIS) like PMWeb, the project team can implement a formal and comprehensive drawing management and review solution.
-To start with, PMWeb Drawing List module will be used to capture the details of all project drawings.
-This will also include all drawing revisions.
-This will ensure that there is a single register of all project drawings including all revisions for those drawings.
+Using project management information system (PMIS) like PMWeb, the project team can implement a formal and comprehensive drawing management and review solution.
+To start with, the PMWeb Drawing List module allows capturing the details of all project drawings.
+This also includes all drawing revisions.
+This ensures that there is a single register of all project drawings including all revisions for those drawings.

 Since there will be different drawing checklists for each discipline and category, the individuals involved in the review process could differ depending on the review checklist.
 In addition, the same review checklist could include multiple reviewers for the different review groups.
-All these settings need to applied to the permission section for each custom form.
+All these settings need to apply to the permission section for each custom form.

 The drawing review dashboard provides real-time reporting on planned, current, and completed reviews.
 The dashboard provides a donut visual to summarize the total number of drawing review checklists by discipline and another donut visual to summarize the total number of submitted drawing review checklists by status.
 The dashboard includes a bar chart that displays the status drawing review checklists by discipline.
 In addition, the dashboard includes a table detailing all design review checklists and their status.
 The table summarizes the design review checklists by discipline.